ConnorBach/ConnorBach.github.io/about.md

 tags: about
 ---

  My name is Connor Bach.
-I'm a computer science student at the University of Notre Dame.
+I'm an incoming software engineer at Microsoft.

- I've worked as a full-stack intern at Optum, working with React and Java Spring Boot.
-This coming summer I will be interning at Microsoft.
+ This past summer I interned at Microsoft, writing software for their Cloud Supply Chain orgination.
+I've also worked as a full-stack intern at Optum, working with React and Java Spring Boot.

+I studied computer science at the University of Notre Dame.

  Get in touch with an email: [cbach120@gmail.com](cbach120@gmail.com).